Methane emissions

 Increasing methane emissions are a major contributor to the rising concentration of greenhouse gases in Earth's atmosphere, and are responsible for up to one-third of near-term global heating.
 During 2019, about 60% (360 million tons) of methane released globally was from human activities, while natural sources contributed about 40% (230 million tons).
+During 2024, it was estimated that 610 million tons of methane were released globally with nearly two-thirds of it being from human activity.
 Reducing methane emissions by capturing and utilizing the gas can produce simultaneous environmental and economic benefits.

 Since the Industrial Revolution, concentrations of methane in the atmosphere have more than doubled, and about 20 percent of the warming the planet has experienced can be attributed to the gas.
 About one-third (33%) of anthropogenic emissions are from gas release during the extraction and delivery of fossil fuels; mostly due to gas venting and gas leaks from both active fossil fuel infrastructure and orphan wells.
-Russia is the world's top methane emitter from oil and gas.
+As of 2024, the United States is the world's top methane emitter from oil and gas, while China stands at the top for methane emissions from coal.
 The International Energy Agency (IEA) highlights that abandoned coal mines and oil and gas wells have become significant sources of methane emissions.
 If considered a country, these emissions would rank as the fourth-largest globally, surpassing those of Iran.
 The IEA estimates that addressing over 8 million abandoned onshore oil and gas sites would cost about $100 billion.

-Animal agriculture is a similarly large source (30%); primarily because of enteric fermentation by ruminant livestock such as cattle and sheep.
+Animal agriculture is a similarly large source (30%), primarily because of enteric fermentation by ruminant livestock such as cattle and sheep.
 According to the Global Methane Assessment published in 2021, methane emissions from livestock (including cattle) are the largest sources of agricultural emissions worldwide A single cow can make up to 99 kg of methane gas per year.
 Ruminant livestock can produce 250 to 500 L of methane per day.

 Human consumer waste flows, especially those passing through landfills and wastewater treatment, have grown to become a third major category (18%).
 Plant agriculture, including both food and biomass production, constitutes a fourth group (15%), with rice production being the largest single contributor.

 The world's wetlands contribute about three-quarters (75%) of the enduring natural sources of methane.
 Seepages from near-surface hydrocarbon and clathrate hydrate deposits, volcanic releases, wildfires, and termite emissions account for much of the remainder.
 Contributions from the surviving wild populations of ruminant mammals are vastly overwhelmed by those of cattle, humans, and other livestock animals.

 The Economist recommended setting methane emissions targets as a reduction in methane emissions would allow for more time to tackle the more challenging carbon emissions".